 What every Protestant Can’t Not Know

 I’m so happy and proud to be not just a Catholic but a Catholic priest.
 The Catholic Church is so blessed and rich in wisdom and tradition.
-It is a Church founded on an unshakable faith in Christ Jesus, confirmed by the Holy Spirit and watch over by the Father.
+It is a Church founded on an unshakable faith in Christ Jesus, confirmed by the Holy Spirit and watched over by the Father.
 The gates of hell will never overcome this Church.

 I have never met an insincere Protestant.